 Enrolling in an income-driven repayment (IDR) plan could make your payments more affordable when they resume.
 IDR plans limit your monthly dues to 10% to 20% of your discretionary income.
 They also account for your family size.

 And you don’t have to wait until January 2021 to enroll.
 In fact, you can review your IDR options at any time — the government’s loan simulator tool could help you decide.
-After choosing the best repayment option for your situation, you can apply in 10 minutes, free of charge.
+After choosing the best repayment option for your situation, you can apply in 10 minutes, at no cost.

 If you’re already repaying your debt via an IDR but have seen a decrease in household earnings (or an increase in family size), you could recalculate your monthly dues via studentaid.gov.